Better Health Channel

 Protect yourself this pollen season

-Know the 4 steps of asthma first aid
+Know asthma first aid

 If you are not sure if someone is having an asthma attack, you can still use a blue/grey reliever medication because it is unlikely to cause harm.